Dynatrace/openkit-dotnet/README.md

 The `IRootAction` and `IAction` are named hierarchical nodes for timing and attaching further details.
 An `IRootAction` is created from the `ISession` and it can create `IAction` instances.
-Both, `IRootAction` and `IAction`, provide the possibility to attach key-value pairs, named events and errors, and are used for tracing web requests.
+Both, `IRootAction` and `IAction`, provide the possibility to attach key-value pairs, named events and errors, and can be used for tracing web requests.

+When an `IRootAction` or `IAction` is no longer required, it's highly recommended to close it, using the `IAction::LeaveAction()` or
+`IRootAction::LeaveAction()` method.

 ### WebRequestTracer

-When the application developer wants to trace a web request, which is served by a service instrumented by Dynatrace, an `IWebRequestTracer` should be used, which can be requested from an `IAction`.
+When the application developer wants to trace a web request, which is served by a service instrumented by Dynatrace, an `IWebRequestTracer` should be used, which can be requested from a `ISession` or an `IAction`.

 ### Named Events